 Financing is an integral part of a troubled company's plan of reorganization.
-An effective financing plan will stabilize the company's cash position during the crisis, provide the necessary capital base to allow the company to return to profitability, and restructure the balance sheet so that it can support the company into the future.
+An effective financing plan will stabilize the cash position during crisis, provide necessary capital base to allow the company to return to profitability, and restructure the balance sheet so it can support the company into the future.